multiversx/mx-docs/docs/developers/nft-tokens.md

 :::tip
 Note that the nonce is very important when creating an NFT.
 You must save the nonce after NFT creation because you will need it for further actions.

-For example, if Alice has nonce `5` before sending the nft creation transaction, nonce `6` must be used in further actions.
+The `NFT nonce` is different from the creator's nonce.

-Also, the `nonce` can be fetched by viewing all the tokens for the address via API.
+It can be fetched by viewing all the tokens for the address via API.
 :::

 **Step 5: Transfer**